newtontechnologies/beey-data-exchange-model/Beey.DataExchangeModel.Common/Speakers/v1/SpeakerDto.JSON.md

 # Languages

-Language codes are based on IETF language tag (RFC-4646).
+Language codes are based on IETF language tag (BCP 47, former RFC-4646).
 Usually the tag can have one of two forms:
-* `"cs"` – just the language code
+* `"cs"` – just the language code (ISO 639)
-* `"cs-CZ"` – includes also country/region code
+* `"cs-CZ"` – includes also country/region code (ISO 3166)

 Both forms are possible.
-The two-letter language code is defined by to ISO 639 while ISO 3166 defines country/region codes.

-The language code is case-sensitive.
+The language code is case-insensitive.
 Any unknown language code should be accepted as well (just process it as an unknown language).

+All these variants have the same meaning: `"cs-CZ"`, `"CS-CZ"`, `"cs-cz"`, `"cs"`, `"CS"` (just like in [.NET](https://sharplab.io/#v2:EYLgtghglgdgNAFxAJwK7wCYgNQB8ACADAAT4CMAdAOIA2A9sBDVAF4QJR0wDcAsAFD4ATGQECAKgFMAzggAUAIgDG0gLQBhAFoKAlH35TZi9QGUN2vRJnzlapS137DNlY6tGFpt/wH4ALMTOcuQkNDrEALwAfKRkAJxy6qg0CKjIkgCSMABmdBTq6eySJgAOkkpQ2VBKSSlpknJhFAAy6hkAInpAA==)).
+When you have doubts, you can try [BCP 47 validator](https://schneegans.de/lv/).

+# Reading localized texts

+This procedure considers one parameter: optional requested language.

+* If direct text value is stored then it is the result no matter what language was requested
+* If field is stored as localized (JSON object), then:
+  * If a language was requested (not null), then:
+    * If there is an _exact match_ (see below) then the first exact value is the result
+    * If there is a _weak match_ (see below) then the first matching value is the result
+  * If there is a neutral value (key `"*"`) then it's value is the result
+  * If there is any value at all, the first value is the result
+* In any other case result is `null`

+_Exact match_ means that requested language and stored localized variant have the same language code AND country/culture code.
+Comparison is case-insensitive.

+_Weak match_ means that requested language and stored localized variant have only the same language code.
+Comparison is case-insensitive.